-If you had to describe Kristina, you could say she is a NCAA Champion Bowler, Coach, Teacher and Wife.
+If you had to describe Kristina, you could say she is a NCAA Champion Bowler, 4 x Hall of Fame Inductee, Coach, Teacher and Wife.
 She is also a new author and her inspiration comes directly from her daughter Catalina.
 But if you were to ask her what is the most important roll she plays, she would tell you without hesitation, MOM.

 Sensory Processing Disorder (originally called "sensory integration dysfunction" or SPD) refers to the way the nervous system receives messages from the senses and turns them into appropriate motor and behavioral responses.
 (SPD), exists when sensory signals are either not detected or don't get organized into appropriate responses.
 A person with SPD finds it difficult to process and act upon information received through the senses, which creates challenges in performing countless everyday tasks.
 Motor clumsiness, behavioral problems, anxiety, depression, school failure, and many other problems may impact those who do not have effective treatment.

 Because of her daughter being diagnosed with SPD, Kristina has now decided to take her life in a new direction and that is to make people more aware of what SPD is and how it can affect someone.
 Her goal is to first take this on a state-wide level and then to branch out on an even larger scale.

 In a short period of time she has received a tremendous amount of support and just recently had the opportunity to sit down with Senator Nellie Pou who told Kristina she would love to help her make this dream come true.